AnahitEsterox/KidoVerseBackend/README.md

 - node `v20.9.0`
 - npm `v10.1.0`

+## 📦 Installation
+Note: make sure you have `.env` created with appropriate variables

 ### Installation (regular)
 _Make sure you are using correct `node` and `npm` versions_
 - Clone the repo